act65/masters-thesis/sprints/inverse-energy/irl.md

 ***

-Not possible to recover the true reward fn!?
+- Not possible to recover the true reward fn!?
 Want to see a proof!
+- __Q:__ Oh.
+Is it not possible for IRL to just observe!?
+Does it need to act as well?
+Test out rewards and see what policies are generated, and then compare them to the optimal observations?

 ## Refs